microsoft/conversational-speaker/README.md

 # Setup
 You will need an instance of Azure Cognitive Services for speech-to-text and text-to-speech, as well as an OpenAI account in which to have a conversation.
-Let's set those up first...
+You can run the software on nearly any platform, but let's start with setting up a Raspberry Pi first...

 ## Raspberry Pi
 _If you are new to Raspberry Pis now would be a good time to check out the [getting started](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started)._